kemuelGermones/Personal-website/README.md

 ### Description

-Created a personal portfolio website using HTML and CSS, showcasing information about myself and a collection of individual work samples.
+Created a personal portfolio website using HTML, CSS and JavaScript, showcasing information about myself and a collection of individual work samples.
 The website serves as a platform to present my skills, experience, and accomplishments in an engaging and professional manner.

 ### Requirements